username-amp/username-amp/README.md

 ---

 🌟 Fun Facts
-- 🤖 AI is my jam, but math?
-Nah, I leave that to the calculators
-- 🕰️ Obsessed with creating an e-commerce platform for devices
-- ⚡ Fun Fact: I’m dreaming of building an AI-powered system to help students bag those benefits someday
-- 💻 Currently trying to level up my project management game while juggling deadlines like a pro
+- 🏆 HTML is life—CSS and JS?
+Just side quests
+- 🕰️ Could structure a webpage in my sleep
+- ⚡ Fun Fact: I believe divs solve all problems (but I actually use proper elements, don't worry)
-- 📚 Always learning and experimenting—JavaScript is my latest playground!
+- 📚 Always refining my HTML game—because even the basics deserve mastery!
-- 🌐 I’m on a mission to build an epic e-commerce platform, one line of code at a time
+- 🌐 On a mission to make the cleanest, most efficient markup the world has ever seen